ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 Navigate inside this folder with your terminal and call “cobra init” to start a new project.
 It should generated a main.go file and a cmd package.

-Sidenote: by default cobra will add an Apache License.
+Sidenote: by default Cobra will add an Apache License.
 If you don’t want this, you can add the flag `-l none` to all the generator commands.
 It will however add a copyright claim at the top of every file (`// Copyright © 2018 NAME HERE <EMAIL ADDRESS>`).
 If you pass the flag `-a YOUR NAME` the claim will contain your name.
 These flags are optional though.